 Contribution Limits for IRAs

-The 2025 contribution limit for both traditional and Roth IRAs is $7,000 (also $7,000 in 2024).
-Americans who are 50 or older can save an additional $1,000 in catch-up contributions.
+For the 2026 tax year, the contribution limit for both traditional and Roth IRAs is $7,500.
+Americans who are 50 or older can save an additional $1,100 in catch-up contributions.
 The IRS stipulates this so those nearing retirement can set aside a bit more.

 However, there are other types of IRAs beyond the traditional and Roth varieties.
-For Simplified Employee Pension (SEP) plans, employers can contribute the lesser of 25% of an employee’s compensation to a SEP-IRA or $70,000 for 2025 (up from $69,000 in 2024).
+For Simplified Employee Pension (SEP) plans, employers can contribute the lesser of 25% of an employee’s compensation to a SEP-IRA, up to $72,000 for 2026.

 Roth IRA Income Limits